Skip to content

 TL;DR

-- What - A self-directed, mentor-reviewed project that integrates the bootcamp.
+• What - A mentor-reviewed project that integrates the bootcamp.
+Track 0 (a simulated client engagement) is the recommended default; six self-directed tracks follow.

 What "capstone" means here